enriquepablo/peer/doc/install.rst

 Common prerequisites
 --------------------

-The minimum version of Python needed to run PEER is 2.6.
+The minimum version of Python needed to run PEER is 2.6, but Python 2.7 is highly recommended.

 In the process of installing PEER, both in the standard installation and the development installation, it is necessary that some libraries already